Yumakuru/Diablo-II-Resurrected-Tracker/README.md

 ## Disclaimer
 This software is provided "as is," without any warranty of any kind.
 I do **not** accept any responsibility or liability for any damages or issues resulting from the use of this software.
-Use it at your own risk.
+Use it at your own risk!